rachel-ng/softdev-projects/README.md

 ```

 - venv
-`venv` is used to create an isolated environment for whatever version of Python (and whatever libraries you're installing) you're using to wreak havoc in. `venv` allows you to use different versions of Python so you don't need to worry about compatibility issues or breaking your computer.
-Run the following to install if you don't already have it:
+`venv` is used to create an isolated environment for whatever version of Python (and whatever libraries you're installing) you're using to wreak havoc in. `venv` allows you to use different versions of Python so you don't need to worry about compatibility issues or somehow breaking your computer.
+`venv` is a standard Python library in Python 3 with no further action required.
+Run the following to make a virtual environment if you do not already have one:

     ```
     $ python3 -m venv venv_name
     ```

-    For versions older than Python 3.0.0:
+    For versions older than Python 3.0.0 run the following:
     ```
     $ pip install virtualenv
     $ virtualenv venv_name